top of page

 In addition to accessing peer review and getting feedback from our poetry editors, Substation members get access to attend Craft Write Poetry Workshops and watch previous sessions.

-These workshops are led by outside facilitators to cover different writing elements and techniques to elevate your technical knowledge.
+These workshops cover different writing elements and techniques to elevate your technical knowledge.

 Links to the latest workshop and previous sessions can be accessed in the Craft Write section of the forum here.
 Please note each new session is limited to 10 on-screen participants, though all Substation members are able to watch live via a private Youtube link.